xKoney/myKerbalSimpit/README.md

 ## Disclaimer

 As of the writing of this READ ME, I have not completed ordering or building this controller.
 I believe the design is in a finalized state, but I don't have the time to pursue this project at this moment.
 I hope to be able to build this controller soon.
 That being said, it would be prudent to verify the easyEDA file before shipping to a PCB manufacturer and do some dry fit test prints of the holes and components.

+Also, please forgive my terrible programming practices.
+This is my first programming project, and I'm a mechanical engineer, not a programmer.
+You'll notice a lot of commented out "test code", lack of comments, and probably some inefficient methods.